scottbecker/delve_tx_public/README.md

 ## Protocol Overview

 ###Bacteria Freezing:
-Take bacteria from a well, amplify it, freeze (-80C) 10 tubes w/ 115ul each of it
+Take bacteria from a well, amplify it, freeze (-80C) 10 tubes w/ 115ul each of it.
+Requires tubes to have a property "cell_line_name" with the name of the bacteria cell line.
 ###Bacteria Pelleting:
 Take bacteria from a well, amplify it, possibly induce to high copy number, and pellet
 ###DNA Resuspension: